+We make two remarks here.
+First, the original result of Horn and Loewner required $f$ to be continuous; this assumption was removed in~\cite{GKR-lowrank}, in the spirit of Rudin's strengthening~\cite{Rudin59} of Schoenberg's theorem~\cite{Schoenberg42} alluded to above.
+Second, the proof of Lemma~\ref{horn-type}(ii) uses the positivity property

-of generalized Vandermonde determinants for any $0 < u_1 < \dots < u_N$ and $\alpha_1 < \dots < \alpha_N$; see e.g.~\cite[Chapter~XIII, \S8, Example~1]{Gantmacher_Vol2}, or the bounds in \eqref{vbal} below.
+of generalized Vandermonde determinants for any $0 < u_1 < \dots < u_N$ and $\alpha_1 < \dots < \alpha_N$; see e.g.~\cite[Chapter~XIII, \S8, Example~1]{Gantmacher_Vol2}, or the bounds in~\eqref{vbal} below.
 Variations of this positivity property will recur throughout this paper.

-In a slightly different direction, it was shown by FitzGerald--Horn in \cite{FitzHorn} (solving a conjecture of Horn \cite{horn}) that the fractional monomials $x \mapsto x^\alpha$ were entrywise positivity preservers on $\bp_N((0,+\infty))$ if and only if $\alpha$ was a natural number, or a real number greater than $N-2$.
-(Note this shows that Lemma \ref{horn-type}(i) is sharp.)
-See the recent article \cite{GKR-lowrank} for further results and references on entrywise positivity preservers.
-However, in spite of significant subsequent interest and activity, a complete characterization of the functions -- even for polynomials -- that entrywise preserve positivity on $\bp_N((0,+\infty))$ remains unknown even for $N=3$.
-(For $N=2$ the problem was resolved by Vasudeva \cite{vasudeva79}.)
+In a slightly different direction, it was shown by FitzGerald--Horn in~\cite{FitzHorn} (solving a conjecture of Horn~\cite{horn}) that the fractional monomials $x \mapsto x^\alpha$ are entrywise positivity preservers on $\bp_N((0,+\infty))$ if and only if $\alpha$ is a non-negative integer, or a real number greater than $N-2$.
+(Note this shows that Lemma~\ref{horn-type}(i) is sharp.)
+See the recent survey~\cite{BGKP-survey1,BGKP-survey2} for further results and references on entrywise positivity preservers, as well as for more on Schoenberg and Rudin's motivations in proving their results mentioned above.
+However, in spite of significant subsequent interest and activity, a complete characterization of the functions -- even for polynomials -- that entrywise preserve positivity on $\bp_N((0,+\infty))$ remains unknown even for~$N=3$.
+(For $N=2$ the problem was resolved by Vasudeva~\cite{vasudeva79}.)